notKimu/bakapanel/README.md

 ## Config File

-When the program is executed, it searches for a config file named `config.toml` in the current directory.
+When the program is executed, it searches for a config file named `config.toml` in the current directory, if it doesn't exist, the default one is created.

 This config file is provided with a template to send discord messages to a channel on events via curl.